 General Surgery Education

-Welcome to the Penn State Health General Surgery residency.
-I am Peter W. Dillon, M.D., Chair of Surgery and Director of the training program for General Surgery at Penn State Milton S. Hershey Medical Center.
-We are located in Hershey, Pennsylvania, approximately 9 miles east of Harrisburg, Pennsylvania, the capital of the Commonwealth.
-Our institution also houses the Pennsylvania State University Colleges of Medicine and Nursing.
+Welcome to the Penn State General Surgery residency.
+I am Peter W. Dillon, M.D., Chair of Surgery for General Surgery at Penn State Health Milton S. Hershey Medical Center, located in Hershey, Pennsylvania, approximately 9 miles east of Harrisburg, Pennsylvania, the capital of the Commonwealth.
+Our institution also houses the Pennsylvania State Colleges of Medicine and Nursing.
 The other graduate and undergraduate schools are in State College, Pennsylvania (University Park, Pennsylvania), approximately a two-hour drive northwest of Harrisburg.

 Our residency program is fully accredited by the Residency Review Committee (RRC).
 We are approved to graduate five chief Residents in General Surgery per year.
 A laboratory experience of one to two years is encouraged and available to those who are motivated to remain in an academic environment.
 This experience is designed well in advance to allow the submission of grants through extramural funding agencies.
 Most of the Residents interested in an academic career spend two years in the laboratory, which is the most productive length of time.
 The laboratory experience generally occurs between the second and third clinical years depending on personnel resources and vocational interests.